 - The Golden Rule: “Be nice and bring cash!”.
 Most things are fairly priced but if you want to find a deal, group things together to get them cheaper.

-The Raleigh Flea Market is open each Saturday and Sunday, rain or shine, except during the run of the N.C.
+The Raleigh Flea Market is open each Saturday and Sunday, rain or shine, except during the run of N.C.
 State Fair in October.
-There has also a new market been added on Tuesday, outside on the Hillsborough Street parking lot from 9am – 6pm, which is much smaller but worth a visit.
+There has also a new market been added on Tuesday, outside on the Hillsborough Street parking lot from 9 am – 6 pm, which is much smaller but worth a visit.
 The market offers free admission and free parking.
-Dogs are very welcomed visitors – you can even find the Raleigh Flea Market ‘Dog Of the Week’ on their Facebook page!
+Dogs are very welcomed visitors – you can even find the Raleigh Flea Market ‘Dog Of The Week’ on their Facebook page!

-When: Saturday – Sunday from 9 am to 6 pm
+When: Saturday and Sunday from 9 am to 5 pm (year-round except for the month of October)